MadisonReese/Tip-Calculator-Application/README.md

 - [ ] User can selected between number of people to split the total bill after gratuity with on the segmented control.
 - [ ] Slider for the tip control displays the percentage of the slider through a label.
-- [ ] A settings view controller can be opened, however, there are no functions implemented in the controller (so far).
+- [ ] A settings view controller can be opened, however, there are no functions implemented in the controller (In Progress).

 ## Video Walkthrough